Kari Faux: Career

 In 2014, Faux released her debut mixtape, Laugh Now, Die Later, which had been received somewhat well from critics, landing a spot on Pitchfork's "Most Overlooked Mixtapes of 2014.
 The EP would most notably gain the attention of rapper Donald Glover, also known as Childish Gambino.
 Glover remixed Faux's "No Small Talk," and featured it on his own mixtape, STN MTN.
 Kari was also featured on Glover's 2016 album, "Awaken, My Love!"
 She released the EP Cry 4 Help in 2019 and the mixtape Lowkey Superstar in 2020.
 Lowkey Superstar was recorded in London, United Kingdom, with producer Danio.

 Personal life

-In the fall of 2014 Faux moved to Los Angeles, California with friend and collaborator Malik Flint, in order to further develop her career and produce more music, but went back to Little Rock in 2016.
+In the fall of 2014 Faux moved to Los Angeles, California with friend and collaborator bLAck PARty, in order to further develop her career and produce more music, but went back to Little Rock in 2016.
 As of 2020, Faux resides again in Los Angeles.